mattcristal/zeno/content/blog/duckdb_meetup_amsterdam_2024.md

 ## Conclusion

-The namings can be confusing, but these all worth checking out:
+The naming can be confusing, but these all worth checking out:

 - [DuckDB](https://github.com/duckdb/duckdb) - the database
 - [DuckDB Labs](https://duckdblabs.com/) - the support/consulting firm